Carmen Frei

 Carmen Frei Ruiz–Tagle (born 22 June 1938) is a Chilean politician and teacher.
 She served as Senator from 1990 to 2006.

 Frei was born in Santiago, the eldest child to Eduardo Frei Montalva and María Ruiz-Tagle.
 She studied at the Colegio Universitario Inglés; and later graduated as a teacher (specializing in infants) from the Universidad de Chile.

 She became a councilwoman for Santiago in 1970, and was elected Senator for Antofagasta in 1990, being reelected in 1998.
 She lost the position in 2006.
 She was married to Eugenio Ortega and has three children.

+Early life and education

+Frei was born in Santiago on 22 June 1938.
+She is the daughter of former President of Chile Eduardo Frei Montalva and María Ruiz-Tagle Jiménez.

+She is the sister of former President Eduardo Frei Ruiz-Tagle and a cousin of former parliamentarian and 1999 presidential candidate Arturo Frei Bolívar.
+She was married to Eugenio Ortega Riquelme, a former Christian Democratic deputy and party leader, who died in 2013.
+They had three children.

+She completed her primary and secondary education at the English University School and later studied at the University of Chile, where she obtained the professional degree of early childhood educator.

+She graduated in 1962 and subsequently traveled to West Germany and Belgium, where she pursued studies in child psychology at the Catholic University of Leuven.